Coffee is one of the most popular drinks on the planet.

 This style is often seen as more powerful and intense than lighter roast types, making it appeal more to those who enjoy a strong-flavored cup.

-As I’ve mentioned above, an extra dark roast coffee has been roasted even longer than your typical dark roast.
+As I mentioned above, an extra-dark roast coffee has been roasted even longer than a typical dark roast.
 It has a very strong flavor and is often quite bitter.

 They're not for everyone's taste, but if you enjoy strong flavors, then this might be the right kind of brew for you!